muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 16/03: Referendum grants new powers to President
   * 25/07: TR signs deal to buy Russian S-400 defense system
 * 2018
-  * 19/01: TR invades Afrin a Kurdish-controlled region
+  * 19/01: TR invades Afrin a Kurdish-controlled region, Russia does not block Syria’s airspace indicating tacit support
   * 25/06: Sitting President reelected
   * 02/10: Jamal Khashoggi, a critic of Saudi Arabia's government, walked into the Saudi consulate in Istanbul and killed there
 * 2020